port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 The levels can be customized according to your organization's standards and with the colors that you prefer.

-Here is an example of a few levels types that can be defined:

 <img src='/img/scorecards/custom-scorecards-example.png' width='50%' border='1px' />
 <br/><br/>

+Here is an example of a few level types that can be defined:

 :::note
 The levels are defined in the order of importance, where the first level is the most basic level and the last level is the most advanced.
 The basic level is the default level for all entities, and thus can't have a rule associated with it.
 :::

 <Tabs queryString="Levels" defaultValue="Default">